-As per December 31, 2018 goodwill, product rights and capitalized development costs amount to 1 025 MSEK in the consolidated statement of financial position for the group and 880 MSEK in the balance sheet for the parent company.
-The company prepares annual impairment tests for goodwill and capitalized development costs and for product rights if indications of impairment have been identified.
+As per June 30, 2019 capitalized development costs amount to 249 MSEK in the consolidated statement of financial position for the group and 249 MSEK in the balance sheet for the parent company.
+The company prepares annual impairment tests for capitalized development costs and if indications of impairment have been identified.

-With reference to the assets value in relation to the group's and the parent company's total assets and the significant assumptions and judgments involved when calculating the recoverable amount, valuation of goodwill, product rights and capitalized development costs has been assessed as a key audit matter.
+With reference to the assets value in relation to the group's and the parent company's total assets and the significant assumptions and judgments involved when calculating the recoverable amount, valuation of capitalized development costs has been assessed as a key audit matter.

-A description of the company's impairment test process is described in section "Significant estimates and assessments" in note 1.
-Further information on the current year's impairment test including significant assumptions are described in note 13.
+A description of the company's impairment test process is described in note 14.
+Further information on the current year's impairment test including significant assumptions are described in note 14.